chen0040/pydl-hands-on/notes/V&V.md

 techniques.
 However, regular system verification and validation approaches are not good enough for ensuring the quality of the essential components in a big data system: big data, machine learning and "non-testable" software components.

-# Approaches
+# Section 2.
+Approaches

-## Synthetic Testing versus Real-time Monitoring
+## Section 2.1 Synthetic Testing versus Real-time Monitoring

 Majority of testing is done in the synthetic testing in which prepared data are fed to machine learning system to verify and validate.